 “Together with the WHO elimination initiative, we hope this analysis will galvanize public health efforts to improve access to both primary and secondary cervical cancer prevention in the U.S.,” said senior author Jane Kim, professor of health decision science at Harvard Chan School.

-Reference: “Cervical Cancer Elimination in the United States: A CISNET Model-based Analysis” by Emily A. Burger, Megan A. Smith, James Killen, Stephen Sy, Kate Simms, Karen Canfell and Jane J. Kim, 10 February 2020, The Lancet Public Health.
+Reference: “Projected time to elimination of cervical cancer in the USA: a comparative modelling study” by Emily A. Burger, Megan A. Smith, James Killen, Stephen Sy, Kate Simms, Karen Canfell and Jane J. Kim, 10 February 2020, The Lancet Public Health.

 Harvard Chan School’s Stephen Sy was also a co-author.